1fixdotio/categories-metabox-enhanced/README.txt

 == Changelog ==

 = 0.7.0 =
-* Support Gutenberg editor: remove taxonomy panels from Gutenberg editor based on plugin settings
+* Support the Gutenberg editor in WordPress 5.0 and above: remove taxonomy panels from Gutenberg editor based on plugin settings

 = 0.6.1 =
 * Remove git submodule from this plugin